Why Proportional Representation?

 - A flaw of winner-take-all systems is that small shifts in electoral preferences are sufficient to generate large shifts in power.
 This creates political instability and the phenomenon of “policy lurch” when one majority government is succeeded by another at the other end of the political spectrum.
 It also encourages political parties to jockey for short-term advantage rather than focusing on long-term policy issues.
 One can expect these tendencies to be reduced under PR, which fosters a long-term view and greater policy coherence over time.

-- PR empowers ordinary citizens, by making almost every vote count and allowing for a wider range of views to be represented in the legislature.
-This can reduce inequality and improve access to social services over time, and, according to Salomon Orellana (2014), could have a salutary effect on how a country deals with diversity more generally.
-(Read a summary of his book here).
+- PR empowers ordinary citizens, by making every vote count and allowing for a wider range of views to be represented in the legislature.
+This can reduce inequality and improve access to social services over time, and, according to Salomon Orellana (2014, summarized here), could have a salutary effect on how a country deals with diversity more generally.
 Orellana argues that increased opportunities for diversity and dissent allow PR countries to outperform in four areas:

 - policy innovation